cssinjs/jss/docs/plugins.md

 1. Hook `onProcessStyle(style, rule, sheet)`.

-    This hook is invoked on every created rule with `style` as a primary argument.
-It is designed for `style` object transformations and rule manipulations.
+    Invocation happens after creation and processing of the rule instance.
+It should be used to make `style` object transformations.
 For performance reasons, you are allowed to mutate the `style` object itself, though **NOT** the nested objects.
 It is limited to the first level because the `style` object is shallow-cloned in the core, but the nested objects have to be cloned by plugins if they need to mutate it.
-Use `jss.cloneStyle()` utility for style cloning.
+Use `jss.cloneStyle()` utility to clone style object.
 The returned object from the hook will replace `rule.style`.

     ```javascript
     import jss from 'jss'